VIP-LES/EosLightAPRS/README.md

 - First attach an antenna (at least 50cm monopole wire) to your tracker.
 Radio module may be damaged if operated without attaching an antenna, since power has nowhere to go.
 - Connect LightAPRS Tracker to your computer with a micro USB cable.
 - If you have successfully installed the CH340G driver explained in the first step, you should see a COM port under **Tools->Port** menu item.
-Select that port.
+Select that port (if you don't see a port but have the driver installed, make sure the APRS is connected with a cable that supports both data & power, not just power).

 <img src="images/lightaprs-arduino-port-select.png" width="600">